The strong coupling constant: State of the art and the decade ahead: alphasmZ from hadronic final-states in e-p and p-p collisions

 Up to now, the precision of the $\alphas$ determinations from three-jet-type observables has been limited by the NLO QCD theory uncertainty.
 This limitation will be overcome due to the NNLO corrections to three-jet production computed recently~\cite{Czakon:2021mjy}, which will allow to perform precision QCD studies with these observables.
 On the timescale of the FCC projects~\cite{FCC:2018evy}, even more progress on the theoretical predictions for these observables is desirable, allowing to further enhance the precision of these $\alphas$ evaluations.

-\subsection{New results on \texorpdfstring{$\alphas$}{alphas} and PDFs: QCD and SMEFT interpretation with inclusive jets at $\sqrt{s}$=13 TeV \footnote{A\lowercase{uthors:} K. L\lowercase{ipka}, T. M\lowercase{{\"a}kel{\"a}} (DESY) \lowercase{on behalf of the} CMS C\lowercase{ollaboration}}}
+\subsection{New results on \texorpdfstring{$\alphas$}{alphas} and PDFs: QCD and SMEFT interpretation with inclusive jets at $\sqrt{s}=13$~TeV \footnote{A\lowercase{uthors:} K. L\lowercase{ipka}, T. M\lowercase{{\"a}kel{\"a}} (DESY) \lowercase{on behalf of the} CMS C\lowercase{ollaboration}}}

-Jet production in proton-proton collisions is instrumental for the extraction of the strong coupling constant $\alphas$ and the parton distribution functions (PDFs).
+Jet production in proton-proton collisions is instrumental for the extraction of the strong coupling constant $\alphas$ and the parton distribution functions (PDFs) of the proton.
 Furthermore, it is sensitive to the presence of physics beyond the standard model (BSM).
 In the following, the most recent QCD analysis~\cite{CMS:2021yzl} of the inclusive jet cross sections in p-p collisions at the LHC at a center-of-mass energy of 13~TeV is discussed.
-The data is collected by the CMS Collaboration.
-The jets are reconstructed using the anti-$k_T$ algorithm with the distance parameter $R=0.4$ and $R=0.7$ and the cross sections are measured double-differentially as a function of the individual jet $\pT$ and the absolute rapidity $|y|$.
-The measurements using $R=0.7$ are used in the QCD analysis and correspond to an integrated luminosity of 33.5 $\mathrm{fb}^{-1}$.\\
+The data are collected by the CMS Collaboration.
+The jets are reconstructed using the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} with distance parameters $R=0.4$ and $R=0.7$, and the cross sections are measured double-differentially as a function of the individual jet $\pT$ and the absolute rapidity $|y|$.
+The measurements using $R=0.7$ are used in the PDF analysis and correspond to an integrated luminosity of 33.5 $\mathrm{fb}^{-1}$.\\

-In the QCD analysis, the jet cross sections measured for $R=0.7$ are used, together with the HERA combined\cite{Abramowicz:2015mha} inclusive charged- and neutral-current deep inelastic scattering (DIS) cross sections.
+In the PDF analysis, the jet cross sections measured for $R=0.7$ are used, together with the HERA combined~\cite{Abramowicz:2015mha} inclusive charged- and neutral-current deep inelastic scattering (DIS) cross sections.
 The fit is performed at NLO and NNLO.
-In the NLO version of the analysis, together with DIS and CMS jet measurements, the normalized triple-differential cross section of top quark-antiquark ($t \bar t$) production measured~\cite{Sirunyan:2019zvx} by the CMS collaboration, are utilized.
-In the NNLO (NLO) versions of the analysis, the PDFs, the value of $\alphas (m_Z)$ (and the value of the top quark pole mass) are determined simultaneously.
+In the NLO version of the analysis, together with DIS and CMS jet measurements, the normalized triple-differential cross section of top quark-antiquark ($t \bar t$) production measured by the CMS collaboration~\cite{Sirunyan:2019zvx} , are utilized.
+In the NNLO (NLO) versions of the analysis, the PDFs, the value of $\alphas (m_Z)$ (as well as the value of the top quark pole mass, $m_t^\text{pole}$) are determined simultaneously.

 Furthermore, an alternative SMEFT analysis is performed at NLO, where the cross section for the inclusive jet production is extended to include the effective contributions of 4-quark contact interactions (CI), exploring three different CI models.
 In this version of the analysis, the relevant Wilson coefficient is fitted simultaneously with the PDFs and SM parameters, avoiding the possibility of absorbing new physics in the PDF fit.
 No primary assumptions on the values of the QCD parameters are applied, such that constraints on the SM and BSM parameters are obtained simultaneously, mitigating their possible bias.